Aaron-Paul/Image-Segmentation/README.md

 - Generic Object Segmentation:
   - Command line Arguments:python imageSegmentation.py K inputImageFilename outputImageFilename  (where K is greater than 2.)
 - Medical Image Enhancement:
-  - Install python and run the .py file with the images to be segemented in the same working directory as of the python file.
-The output would be stored at the same PWD.
+  - Install Anaconda and run the jupyter notebook with the images to be segemented in the same working directory as of the notebook and simply follow through with the code execution.
-  - You could also install jupyter notebook and take it to the PWD of.ipynb with the images already there and simply follow through  with the code execution.
 - Lane Segmentation Program:
   - Set the path of the video file of road to be segmented in the main function of the program and execute the program.
 - Road Segmentation using Sattelite Images